And She Whispers…’I’ve Got a Guy…’

 So This is Why We Get Those Ads

 Somewhere in the narrative about the Zuckerberg-type who is going to make you money is an entire industry focused on those guys (and in some cases their female counterparts).
 This takes us to the millennials/digital natives who have been in this crazy Internet-driven world for their entire lives.
-We think that they are the audience and we all aren’t.
+We think that they are the main audience and often they aren’t.
 It’s like the sheet company, the bed company… the companies that have products interesting to a wide audience but then they hire the guy… and market exclusively to him too.
 We need to stop looking at our digital universe as something only inhabited by the young.
 If you have something to sell, focus it on those same people you’d hope to attract to your physical store.
 They are online too (and pssst buying more).

 Where Do We Go From Here